 Growing Guava from Seed

-Growing guava from seed may not produce a fruiting tree for up to 8 years and the plants are not true to the parent.
+Growing guava from seed may not produce a fruiting tree for up to eight years, and the plants are not true to the parent.
 Therefore, cuttings and layering are more often used as propagation methods for guava fruit trees.

 Growing guava seeds, however, is a fun project and produces an interesting plant.
-You need to harvest seed from a fresh guava and soak off the flesh.
-The seeds can remain usable for months, but germination can take up to 8 weeks.
-Boil the seeds for 5 minutes prior to planting to soften the tough outside and encourage germination.
+You need to harvest seed from a fresh guava fruit and soak off the flesh.
+The seeds can remain usable for months, but germination can take up to eight weeks.
+Boil the seeds for five minutes prior to planting to soften the tough outside and encourage germination.